 A cognitive assessment measures your thinking ability, and informs us about your problem-solving ability.
 The main cognitive assessments which Winsborough use are the Matrigma, Raven's APM, Raven's SPM, and Matrigma, and WGCTA.
 We also administer and interpret other cognitive assessments such as the DAT.

-Raven's Advanced and the Raven's Standard Progressive Matrices and Matrigma
+Matrigma and Raven's Advanced and the Raven's Standard Progressive Matrices

 These measure fluid intelligence such as how you make sense of new information.
 The timed version of these assessments adds additional information about your intellectual efficiency.